Anti-Trump protesters gathered at Parliament Square on Saturday 24 October to campaign against a proposed UK/US trade deal.

 Some dressed as chickens and other wearing pig masks were holding a red banner saying: “Stop the US trade deal.”

-A man wearing an oversized Trump head and a fake belly was walking around with a syringe which says ‘hormones’ to highlight concerns over the meat being treated with hormones that could be sold in the UK.
+A man wearing an oversized Trump head and a fake belly were walking around with a syringe which says ‘hormones’ to highlight concerns over the meat being treated with hormones that could be sold in the UK.

 The cow, named Daisy moved around the people, mooing and dancing.